Capitol Series Trust Etf Buy Hold or Sell Recommendation

 Capitol Series Volatility Alert

-Capitol Series Trust has relatively low volatility with skewness of 0.03 and kurtosis of 0.13.
-However, we advise all investors to independently investigate Capitol Series Trust to ensure all accessible information is consistent with the expectations about its upside potential and future expected returns.
+Capitol Series Trust has low volatility with Treynor Ratio of 0.13, Maximum Drawdown of 4.28 and kurtosis of 0.62.
 Understanding different market volatility trends often help investors to time the market.
 Properly using volatility indicators enable traders to measure Capitol Series' etf risk against market volatility during both bullish and bearish trends.
 The higher level of volatility that comes with bear markets can directly impact Capitol Series' etf price while adding stress to investors as they watch their shares' value plummet.
-This usually forces investors to rebalance their portfolios by buying different stocks as prices fall.
+This usually forces investors to rebalance their portfolios by buying different financial instruments as prices fall.

 Capitol Series Fundamentals Vs Peers